Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 ## Package Workflow & Flow Chart: `pycave`

 The overall structure of the `pycave` package is shown in the figure below.
-The user inputs to the package include an output exodus file from the MOOSE simulation to be analysed; a list of sensor positions as a `numpy` array where each row is a sensor with position [x,y,z] in the simulation coordinates; and the optional parameter of the sample times at which sensor measurements should be simulated as a `numpy` array.
+The user inputs to the package include an output exodus file from the MOOSE simulation to be analysed; a list of sensor positions as a `numpy` array where each row is a sensor with position [x,y,z] in the simulation coordinates; and the optional parameter of the sample times as a `numpy` array at which sensor measurements should be simulated.
 If the user specifies sample times then the sensor values are linearly interpolated between the simulation time steps.
-Note that if the sample times are not specified they are assumed to coincide with the simulation time steps and no interpolation is performed.
+Note that if the sample times are not specified they are assumed to coincide with the simulation time steps and no temporal interpolation is performed.

-The package has two main classes the first is a `Field` which interpolates the underlying simulation results to extract the ground truth values for the sensors at the specified times and locations.
+The package has two main classes, the first is a `Field` which interpolates the underlying simulation results to extract the ground truth values for the sensors at the specified times and locations.
 The second is a `SensorArray` which is an abstract base class (ABC) containing four key methods for simulating sensor output.
 The `ThermocoupleArray` is a concrete implementation of the `SensorArray` ABC that allows the user to extract measurements with simulated experimental errors.

 It should be noted that the `mooseherder` package has a range of additional functionality which is not shown in the figure below as only the current dependencies for the `pycave` package are shown.
 This includes the ability to: 1) Dynamically update parameters in a MOOSE or Gmsh input file; 2) Run MOOSE simulations from python with Gmsh mesh generation; 3) Run a parameter sweep of a chain of MOOSE/Gmsh simulations in parallel; and 4) Read the output of the parameter sweep in parallel.
 This additional functionality of `mooseherder` is demonstrated in the worked examples in the `mooseherder` github repository.